 (CNN)With dreamy landscapes and an out-of-this-world feel, it's not surprising that the Golden Circle tour is considered one of the best things to do in Iceland.

-Iceland Golden Circle tour: Big attractions and hidden secrets
+Iceland Golden Circle tour: How to visit its attractions and hidden secrets

 1 of 13